 What did this study find?
 The LacMan ratio was found to not be heritable, meaning that genetics may only play a small role in healthy intestinal permeability.
 The ratio was also not affected by microbial composition.
 From this we can postulate that other factors such as the environment, would then likely have a greater impact on the deterioration of healthy intestinal permeability.

 Kevans, D et al. “Determinants Of Intestinal Permeability In Healthy First-Degree Relatives Of Individuals With Crohnʼs Disease”.
 Inflammatory Bowel Diseases, vol 21, no. 4, 2015, pp. 879-887.
 Oxford University Press (OUP), doi:10.1097/mib.0000000000000323.

 IBD Genetic Risk Profile in Healthy First-Degree Relatives of Crohn’s Disease Patients

-This study compared the genetic composition of healthy individuals, those diagnosed with Crohn’s Disease (CD), and first-degree relatives of those with CD from the GEM Project.
+This study compared the genetic composition of healthy individuals, those diagnosed with CD, and first-degree relatives of those with CD from the GEM Project.
 The results of this study show that first-degree relatives of those with CD have a greater genetic risk of CD in comparison to healthy individuals.